MINDFULNESS PRINCIPLES

 Non-Striving

-Acceptance involves recognising the difference between what can be changed and what cannot be influenced in a given moment.
-As described by Diana Winston, “the willingness to be with what is” does not imply resignation, but forms the basis for calm reflection, considered action, and inner steadiness.
+As described by Diana Winston, it forms the basis for calm reflection, considered action, and inner steadiness.

 Awareness